fengweijp/anywhichway/README.md

 # Release History (reverse chronological order)

+2018-03-16 - ALPHA v0.0.17a Moved triggers to their own partition for performance.

 2018-03-16 - ALPHA v0.0.16a enhanced documentation, added `ondelete` handling.

 2018-03-14 - ALPHA v0.0.15a enhanced documentation.